Dazzling-Sun/Enhancement-Encoding-of-Labels/README.md

 # Enhancement Encoding of Labels

-This code tells how to implement the enhancement encoding of labels.
+This code tells how to implement the enhancement encoding.
 It's a novel imbalanced classification algorithm via encoding the labels of training set.

 ## Acknowledgements